 No matter how great your service or product is, a poor user experience on your site can turn even the most qualified of leads away.
 In comes the GSC Core Vitals Web Report.
 This report lets you know how your site pages are performing based on field data, also known as historical data taken from user activity.

-The truth is, improving SEO can get pretty in-depth.
+The truth is, improving SEO can get pretty in-depth but knowing how to use Google Search Console to improve SEO can help.
 From technical issues that may not have a clear answer, to slight changes in strategy to get your desired result, it can take a long time to figure out what's the right move.

 Relying on the experts to investigate will save you the headache of trying to learn it all on your own.
 While Google Search Console is user-friendly, there are always nuances that are learned only through years of experience.
 Thankfully, our team has been doing this for long enough to know what's going to get you where you want to go.